RHaigh/NewsAPI_scraper/README.md

 Utilise pip install/update to ensure packages are in line with versions given.
 Enter in API key and run to local drive.

-The NewsAPI limits get_everything() requests to 100 per request.
+The NewsAPI limits get_everything() to 100 articles per request.
 This means search requests will be limited to the first 100 captured that have been published within the date/time range chosen.
 These will then be conditionally filtered by search input criteria.
+This leads to fewer articles per search.

 An in-depth guide to custom python requests to the news API library can be found at: https://newsapi.org/docs/client-libraries/python